Hello, I'm

 Research Assistant

-Dept. of Industrial and Manufacturing Engineering, The Pennsylvania State University
+Dept. of Architectural Engineering, Penn State

 Research Assistant